-break 'a : a -> a Semantically identity, but interrupts execution at the calling point, such that the environment can be inspected.
+break 'a: a -> a Semantically identity, but interrupts execution at the calling point, such that the environment can be inspected.
 Continue execution by entering an empty input line.
 Breakpoints are only respected when starting a program from the prompt, not when passing a program on the command line.

-22.3 OPTIONS
+-e NAME Run the given entry point instead of main.

--e NAME Run the given entry point instead of main. -h Print help text to standard output and exit. -V Print version information on standard output and exit. -w,no-warnings Disable interpreter warnings.
+-w, --no-warnings Disable interpreter warnings.